arun744167/twitterhistogram/README.md

 ###Controllers
 Two controllers are created
-- SearchController [app/Http/Controllers/SearchConrtoller.php] : Handles the search for request and converts the username to user id.<br><br>
+- SearchController [app/Http/Controllers/SearchConrtoller.php] : Handles the search for request and converts the username to user id.
 - TwitterController [app/Http/Controllers/TwitterController.php] : Makes api call to twitter to get user tweets.
-Then process the data to get most hours user active on twitter. <br>
-then build the history chart using Chartisan/Charts package and send data to render in view.
+Then process the data to get most hours user active on twitter. then build the history chart using Chartisan/Charts package and send data to render in view.

-###Views
+##Views

 3 Layouts are crated
 - base [resources/views/layouts/base.blade.php] : Base template which is a index page or parent page layout.<br><br>